-The primary reason why your bathroom walls and ceilings become so moldy is the moisture that is present inside.
+The primary reason your bathroom walls and ceilings become so moldy is the moisture present inside.

 Every time you take a hot shower or simply wash your hands and face in your bathroom sink, this type of ideal habitat is created for these microscopic organisms to grow and thrive.